elyseark/essays/README.md

 .ve-media https://data.artmuseum.princeton.edu/iiif/objects/17040 left
 .ve-media https://iiif.harvardartmuseums.org/manifests/object/71442 right

-David Klein Martins writes in his article, [Nan Goldin’s The Other Side: Creating A Gender-Free Space for a Queer Futurity](https://www.estrema.letras.ulisboa.pt/ojs/index.php/estrema/article/view/55), that "Goldin has been a pioneer spokesperson for the queer community and particularly for the trans and drag movements, in a time in which gendercrossers were completely ostracized, even within the gay community."
+David Klein Martins writes in his article, [*Nan Goldin’s The Other Side: Creating A Gender-Free Space for a Queer Futurity*](https://www.estrema.letras.ulisboa.pt/ojs/index.php/estrema/article/view/55), that "Goldin has been a pioneer spokesperson for the queer community and particularly for the trans and drag movements, in a time in which gendercrossers were completely ostracized, even within the gay community."

 Many of those in the LGBTQ+ community dealt with the ==AIDS=={Q12199} crisis at the time.
 Her work often reflects this point in history, and her portraits of those suffering from AIDS, humanize the disease and provides visibility to these marginalized individuals.